 Research in this lab examines mechanisms of community assembly, species extirpations and invasions, food-web structure and dynamics, and ecosystem function.
 Fish-centric research tests advanced ecological concepts, while maintaining direct application to pressing problems in conservation biology and the sustainable use of natural resources.
 Freshwater ecosystems are excellent settings for this type of research because of their high biodiversity and endemism, social and economic importance, and unparalleled impacts to their habitats and species.
 Current field settings include intermittent streams, large floodplain rivers, and coastal lagoon ecosystems.

 Our research includes both basic and applied ecology projects and focuses on five areas: stream ecology, aquatic insect biology, biodiversity studies, the use of micro invertebrates in the ecological risk assessment process and environmental education.
 This research is conducted in a diverse range of aquatic ecosystems that include springs, wetlands, streams, rivers, and impoundment.
 The laboratory has hosted workshops, and routinely provides support to the UNT Elm Fork Education Program, and the Lake Lewisville Education Learning Area (LLELA).

 The Aquatic Toxicology Laboratory (ATL) and its associated facilities are designed and equipped for carrying out modern toxicological research from the genetic and molecular level through field and mesocosm assessment.
 The ATL is located on the first floor of UNT's Environmental Education, Science, and Technology (EESAT) building.

-The Center for Environmental Archeology actively pursues interdisciplinary research on past environments, archaeology, and Quarternary geology.
+The Center for Environmental Archeology actively pursues interdisciplinary research on past environments, archaeology, and Quaternary geology.
 Research focuses on geo-archaeology, Paleo-Indian archaeology, and zoo-archaeology.

 Science Education Research Core Program (Dr. Rudi Thompson)